 Holiday inspiration currently loading...

 Your holiday begins as you fly from Glasgow or Edinburgh Airport on the 90 or so minute flight to Orkney.
-On arrival on Orkney you will pick up your hire car and drive to your centrally located hotel on the outskirts of Kirkwall – your base for three nights.
+On arrival, collect your hire car and drive to your centrally located hotel on the outskirts of Kirkwall – your base for three nights.

 Today you leave Orkney and travel to Shetland by the way of a short flight between these two northern archipelagos.
 Upon arrival you collect your second hire car and drive to your next base in the central mainland of these isles.

-During your time on Shetland, you will enjoy a unique and spectacular wildlife experience.
-Thousands of birds nest and feed in the Noss Nature Reserve, and seals laze on rocks beneath the cliffs or nose around the boat.
-Your guides on board will share their in depth knowledge aboard the vessel which is equipped with colour viewing screens and a submersible ROV mounted camera that shows the stunning variety of life beneath the waves.
+Your holiday in Shetland includes a unique and spectacular wildlife experience.
+You’ll join a boat trip to the Noss Nature Reserve, where thousands of seabirds nest and breed while seals laze on rocks beneath the cliffs or nose around the boat.
+Your guides on board will share their in-depth knowledge about the area and its inhabitants while you tour the spectacular cliffs of the world famous bird reserve.

 Return your hire car at Sumburgh airport and catch your return flight to Glasgow or Edinburgh for onward connections.